tmandzak/CarND-Behavioral-Cloning-P3/writeup_template.md

 *Track 2*
 ![alt text][image3]

 As it can be seen from these images the S layer of HSV is the best to distinguish the road in a quite common way for various road textures.
-At the same time the V layer of HSV looks to be the best to distinguish lane lines.
+At the same time the V layer of HSV looks to be the best to distinguish lane lines both under the light and in shadows.

 ![alt text][image4]

-Experiments showed that for Track 1 representing the image as a single S layer was enough same as V layer was enough for Track 2, but neither of them was enough for both Track 1 and Track 2 so I decided to represent the input images in 2 layers - S and V.
+Experiments showed that for Track 1 representing the image as a single S layer was enough same as V layer was enough for Track 2, but neither of them was enough for both Track 1 and Track 2 so I decided to represent the input images in 2 layers - S and V (**model.py lines 117-119**)

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.